 Students choosing Philosophy take from three to five courses in Philosophy, from a wide range including Philosophy of mind and Philosophy of cognitive science.
 For details see www.philosophy.ox.ac.uk/courses.

 Students choosing Linguistics take from three to five courses in Linguistics.
 For further details, see the Paper A and Paper B options at www.ling-phil.ox.ac.uk/undergrads#fhs.

 Students opting for a bipartite degree may take a single paper in the third subject.
 Students who are exceptionally permitted to take the tripartite degree must take at least two courses in each of the three subjects of Psychology, Philosophy and Linguistics.

-Final University examinations: Eight papers; practical portfolio (for Psychology); a research project or thesis may also be taken (depending upon the combination of courses)
+Final University examinations: Eight papers; two practical portfolios (for Psychology); a research project or thesis may also be taken (depending upon the combination of courses)

-Students choosing Psychology take the equivalent of two written papers in Psychology in the second year based on the core courses (see Experimental Psychology).
+Students choosing Psychology take the equivalent of two written papers in Psychology in the second year based on the core subject areas (see Experimental Psychology).